WHO IS BZ SMITH?

 CAREER GOALS FOR A NEW DECADE

 “Could you please post this on your page?”
 I hear that all the time!
-Like a bee, I love community, especially in the Central Mother Lode where I live)!
+Like a bee, I love community, especially in the Central Mother Lode where I live!
 And like a bee, I strive to collaborate and collect “nectar” to share.
-I love to write, to create: I enjoy mini-blogging on a variety of topics, diving in to do research and making sure to create an authentic voice.
+I love to write, to create: I enjoy mini-blogging on a variety of topics, diving in to do research and making sure to use my authentic voice.
 First and foremost, I am a storyteller, using words to bring people together.
-Through the years my career has taken me on several paths, but always with the focus on finding the story that will pull us together.
+Through the years my career has taken me on several paths, but always with the focus on finding the story that will quilt us together.
 I’ve done projects in branding, public relations, and event promotion.
-Like a bee, I persevere, working with diligence and passion, and instinctively seeking ways to strengthen community.
+Like a bee, I persevere, working with diligence and instinctively seeking ways to sweeten and strengthen our community.

 EDUCATION: